LisaHackett97/MS1-Dog-Daycare/README.md

 - Form on services page.

   - Negative testing by clicking Send Form button without fields being updated.
   - Form will not "send" unless Name, Email and Phone Number are updated.
+Phone number must also be numeric
   - Once these are updated, by clicking send form, user will be brought back to the home page.
   - Reason for contact is a prechecked field.